 We will also take reasonable care in ascertaining the state of the entity’s affairs and in applying the correct interpretation of taxation laws consistent with the circumstances provided by you in accordance with the code of professional conduct as contained in the Tax Agent Services Act 2009.

 The information acquired by us in the course of the engagement is also subject to strict confidentiality requirements.
 That information will not be disclosed by us to other parties except as required or allowed for by law, or with your express consent.

 We wish to draw your attention to our firm’s system of quality control which has been established and maintained in accordance with the relevant APESB standard.
-As a result, our files may be subject to review as part of the quality control review program of The Institute of Chartered Accountants in Australia (“ICAA”) which monitors compliance with professional standards by its members.
+As a result, our files may be subject to review as part of the quality control review program of Chartered Accountants Australia and New Zealand (“CAANZ”) which monitors compliance with professional standards by its members.
 We advise you that by accepting our engagement you acknowledge that, if requested, our files relating to this engagement will be made available under this program.
 Should this occur, we will advise you.

 Clients are required to arrange for reasonable access by us to relevant individuals and documents, and shall be responsible for both the completeness and accuracy of the information supplied to us.

 Where you have engaged other service providers to prepare records and documents (e.g. bookkeepers preparing Business Activity Statements), these service providers are responsible for the accuracy, reliability and completeness of such information.